-First year Goshen Core

-Communication Research

-100-299 level courses in major

-Second year Goshen Core

-- Media Law and Ethics

-Expository Writing

-Other courses in major

-SST

-Third year Goshen Core

-- Communication and Society

-Courses in major

-Fourth year Balance of Goshen Core

-Balance of major

-Internships

-Senior Seminar
+Goshen Core Communication Research 100-299 level courses in major Goshen Core Media Law and Ethics Expository Writing Other courses in major SST Goshen Core Communication and Society Courses in major Balance of Goshen Core Balance of major Internships Senior Seminar

 Comm 200, Communication Practice should be with a co-curricular closely related to the area of concentration.
 The Comm 409, Internship should be in the student's area of concentration.
-The broadcasting, journalism and public relations majors require two internships: one for three credit hours and a second for one credit hour.
 A portfolio or its equivalent is required for graduation.